boylea/devops-talk/practicioners-devops.md

 ^ We own a service which would snapshot snapshot state for recovery in failure scenarios.
 Over time, as scale increased it was causing pages and a significant amount of the on-call engineers time.
 So we moved back feature work on our road map to immediately address the issue.
 We refactored the service to be more robust and more closely match other architecture in our system which snapshots state.

+^ Management must support, nay encourage

 <!-- https://pixabay.com/photos/grain-elevator-decrepit-farm-880108/ -->

-^ we don't have to wait for a service to start paging us to address the snakes nests in our code....
+^ we don't have to wait for a service to start paging us to address the cruft in our code....

 ---